Blue Jackets 5, Penguins 3

 Foligno reached 30 goals for the first time in his career, Scott Hartnell and Matt Calvert also scored and Brandon Dubinsky notched three assists for the Blue Jackets.
 Marko Dano set up two goals and Sergei Bobrovsky turned aside 33 shots for his 12th win in his last 13 decisions.

-Captain Sidney Crosby recorded a goal to extend his point streak to five games while Brandon Sutter and defenseman Ben Lovejoy also tallied for the Penguins, who dropped to 3-7-1 in their last 11 contests.
-Marc-Andre Fleury made 30 saves for Eastern Conference wild card-leading Pittsburgh, which is even in points with Boston and trails Washington by two for third place in the Metropolitan Division.
+Captain Sidney Crosby recorded a goal to extend his point streak to five games while Brandon Sutter and defenseman Ben Lovejoy also tallied for the Penguins.
+Marc-Andre Fleury made 30 saves as Pittsburgh remained in fourth place in the Metropolitan Division while dropping to 3-7-1 in its last 11 contests.

 Crosby scored from just above the crease after receiving a tap-pass from Patric Hornqvist 8:21 into the game to open the scoring and Sutter doubled the advantage at 11:07 of the second from the bottom of the left faceoff circle.
 Foligno converted a nifty pass from Dubinsky with 3:35 left in the session and Calvert tied it just 2:03 later by knocking in his own rebound.